Genealogy Presentations

-I offer presentations for genealogical societies, conferences, libraries, and online platforms.
+I offer genealogy presentations for genealogical societies, conferences, libraries, and online platforms.
 All presentations are available as webinars; in-person presentations are considered on a case-by-case basis.
 Each session is 60 minutes (45 lecture + 15 Q&A) unless otherwise arranged.

-DNA Research
+DNA Presentations

 Okay, I Have My DNA Results—Now What?
 A Step-by-Step Plan for Using Your DNA Results